 I hold a PhD in Comparative Literature from the University of Toronto, where I studied under the supervision of Dr. Barbara Havercroft.
-I currently work as a communication instructor in U of T's Engineering Communication Program and as an ELL Specialist in the Writing and Learning Centre at OCAD U.
+I currently work as a communication instructor in U of T's Engineering Communication Program and at Woodsworth College's Academic Writing Centre.
+I am also the Reviews Editor at The Puritan literary magazine.

 My areas of research are late twentieth and twenty-first century Canadian & Québécois literature.
 I am specifically interested in language/social politics, confessional discourse, and avant-garde poetics.
 My dissertation, Textual Transgressions: Confessional Discourse in Late Twentieth Century Canadian and Québécois Writing, examined the use of confessional rhetoric as a vehicle for social critique in the works of six late modernist/postmodernist writers.
-I have published in Québec Studies, Studies in Canadian Literature/Études en littérature canadienne, and ESC: English Studies in Canada, as well as in a variety of literary journals.
-I have a chapter forthcoming in the edited collection Avant Canada.
+I have published in Québec Studies, Studies in Canadian Literature/Études en littérature canadienne, and ESC: English Studies in Canada, as well as in a variety of popular magazines.
+I have articles forthcoming on Sheila Heti, Heather O'Neill, and Claire Holden Rothman.

-I am currently working on a critical edition of Elizabeth Smart's 1945 novel By Grand Central Station I Sat Down and Wept.
+I am currently working on a critical edition of Elizabeth Smart's 1945 novel By Grand Central Station I Sat Down and Wept (Ottawa UP).

 Please see my CV for more information about my research, teaching, and academic involvement.